 An intro to Lesson 5.
 Nick recaps our explorations so far and talks about the choices we have when we sense strain, the dangers of “should,” and the value of choosing curiosity.

-Lesson 5: Stretch without Strain
+Lesson 5: Stretch Without Strain

 Feldenkrais isn’t stretching, it’s learning!
 Mostly side-lying.
 Learn greater ease and mobility of your shoulders, neck, ribs, and hips, and discover how a reference twist of sweeping a long, straight arm sideways through the air can improve without any strain at all!